 Is Honors for you?
-If your SAT score was 1170 or higher (or your ACT score was 26 or higher) and your high school grade point average was 3.65 or higher, you will be invited to participate in the George Center for Honors Studies.
+If your SAT score (New SAT) is 1240 and higher or your ACT Composite score is 26 and higher and your high school grade point average was 3.65 or higher, you will be invited to participate in the George Center for Honors Studies.

 To be considered for the Honors program, a student must:

 Barrett Scholarship recipients are required to participate in the Honors program.

 To remain in good standing in the program, honors students must maintain a cumulative grade point average of 3.0 or better.
 First-year students must complete the First-Year Honors Sequence; second-year students must complete the Second-Year Honors Sequence; and third-year students must complete HON 3010.

 Honors students are expected to participate in extracurricular activities and are expected to conduct themselves in the spirit of the honors program, which is the pursuit of academic excellence.
 No honors work may be taken Pass/Fail.

 Your completed coursework will serve you well at Greensboro College, but because of the distinct serial nature of the program, some of your AP courses and/or completed college work may not apply to the program's requirements.

 AP Courses and the Honors College: Courses designated as HON may not be exempted through AP credit.
 Credit will instead be awarded in the following manner.

 AP English: First-year honors students presenting an AP English examination score of 4 or 5 will receive 4 hours of elective credit for a 2000-level literature course.